revoltgames/revoltgames.github.io/docs/terra/intro.md

 ## Terra entities

 Terra has 4 main entities
-* `countries`, all soverain states in the world (used to categorise lands)
+* `countries`, all soverain states in the world (used to categorize lands)
-* `cities`, a curated list of all cities in the world (used for closest city in lands)
+* `cities` a curated list of all cities in the world (used for closest city in lands)
-* `lands` (h3 resolution 8) is the building block of Terra and are associated to a `closest city` and to `biomes`
+* `lands` are the building blocks of Terra and are associated to a `closest city` and to `biomes`.
+Their ids are h3 indexes of resolution 8.
 * `places` defines a real-world point of interest (building, station, shop, office, etc...)

 ## Lands and h3Geo

-Each land is identified by a unique h3 index of resolution 8, representing a geospacial hexagon with en edge length of ~460m.
+Each land is identified by a unique h3 index of resolution 8, representing a geospatial hexagon with en edge length of ~460m.
 For more info on h3, see [the official documentation](https://h3geo.org/).

 ## Lands and biomes

-All lands have a `main_biome` , which is the most dominent biome in the given land.
+All lands have a `main_biome` , which is the most dominant biome in the given land.
 It il also possible to get the biome details, in percentage for all biomes in the land.

 For a complete list of available biomes, see [Biomes](./biomes)